South Sudan Commission for Census, Statistics and Evaluation

 NGO Directory, 27 October 2011

-Donate now and help to provide emergency aid to tens of thousands of people fleeing into South Sudan to escape violence.
+Donate now and help to provide emergency aid to tens of thousands of people fleeing South Sudan to escape violence.

 Humanitarian organizations in South Sudan are working to deliver emergency assistance to some of the tens of thousands of people displaced by armed conflict in Jonglei state.
 Most of those uprooted have fled into the bush or have walked for days to reach villages away from the fighting.
 Others have journeyed even greater distances to find sanctuary in the neighbouring countries of Kenya, Ethiopia and Uganda.
 Gaining access to those affected in an insecure and isolated area has been a significant challenge for aid workers.
 Since mid-July, an airlift has been providing food supplies to families living in two previously inaccessible villages and where humanitarian agencies have established temporary bases.
 As part of the "cluster approach" to humanitarian emergencies, which brings together partners working in the same response sector, UNHCR is leading the protection cluster to ensure the needs of vulnerable individuals among the displaced are addressed.